Can I Receive Credit For My Professional License, Certification, Or Credential?

 - Did you take a proctored exam to earn it?

-- Did the credentialing process verify college-level learning?
+- Do you think the credentialing process may verify college-level learning?

 - Is information publicly available about the content verified by the exam and credentialing process?